kdiao2/confident_quizes/README.md

 ## What to Contribute

 You'll be creating multiple-choice quiz questions about Python, data science concepts, or data visualization.
 This helps you practice Git while reinforcing your knowledge of data science topics!

-## Need Help?

-Git can be challenging at first, but don't worry!
-The beauty of this repository is that it's designed to be a learning experience.
-If you make mistakes, that's perfectly okay—it's part of the learning process!

 ---